cloudposse-archives/github-action-ci-terraform/README.md

 - [GitHub Action Auto-release](https://github.com/cloudposse/github-action-auto-release) - Automatically draft release notes for a new release when merges are made into the default branch
 - [GitHub Action Terraform Auto-context](https://github.com/cloudposse/github-action-terraform-auto-context) - Automatically update `context.tf` whenever a new version becomes available
 - [GitHub Action Validate CODEOWNERS](https://github.com/cloudposse/github-action-validate-codeowners) - Validate and lint contents of CODEOWNERS file

+## References

+For additional context, refer to some of these links.

+- [GitHub Action - github-script](https://github.com/actions/github-script) - This is a GitHub Action that allows the running of Typescript code with access to built-in GitHub variables
+- [GitHub Status Action](https://github.com/sibz/github-status-action) - Adds a status update to a commit
+- [GitHub Action - Checkout](https://github.com/actions/checkout) - Checks out a repository under $GITHUB_WORKSPACE, so a workflow can access it

 ## Help